Ashveer1313/book-log/README.md

 - By Rating: Sorted by highest rated books
 - All Books: Complete reading history

+## Improvements
+I couldn't get a free working api for biometric authentication to work.
+It can be added later in future.
 ## Acknowledgements
 1. Firebase
 2. Google Fonts